 To determine if a cost is allocable, ask the following questions:

 - Does it benefit the Award and/or other funding sources?

 - Can it be distributed to all benefited funding sources using reasonable methods?

 - Does the basis for allocating the cost represent a reasonable estimation of the benefit provided to the Award objectives?

-If a cost is to be allocated to more than one Award, see Cost Allocation.
+If a cost is to be allocated to more than one Award, see PAFC's Cost Allocation page.

 All costs incurred for the same purpose and in like circumstances must be treated uniformly either as direct costs or as indirect (facilities and administrative or F&A) costs.
 Since certain costs, such as administrative salaries and office supplies, are normally treated as F&A costs, these costs cannot be charged directly to federal Awards unless the circumstances of an Award are clearly different from the normal operations of the unit.
 See Requirements to Direct Bill F&A for more information.
 See GIM 23 for more information on UW’s F&A costs.